 Internal resistance is mentioned in different parts of the Battery Regulation and is an indicator for irreversible ageing of the battery cell, module, or pack.
 Correspondingly, the resistance within a battery pack reflects the overall picture on these ageing processes within the battery components.
 In addition, higher resistance in the electrical circuit causes lower energy efficiency.
-For an overview on data attributes regarding internal resistance and electrochemical impedance see Table 20.
+For an overview on data attributes regarding internal resistance and electrochemical impedance see Table 19.

-Table 20: Data attributes regarding internal resistance and electrochemical impedance
+Table 19: Data attributes regarding interna resistance and electrochemical impedance

-Data attribute Regulation reference Data access 90 and update interval Definition/Understanding 91 Mandatory battery categories 92 Unit Data type 93 Initial internal battery cell/ module/ pack resistance 94 Annex XIII (1q) Annex IV, Part A(3) (definition of internal resistance) Annex VII, Part A(7) ("where possible, ohmic resistance") Public "The opposition to the flow of current within a cell or a battery under reference conditions that is, the sum of electronic resistance and ionic resistance to the contribution to total effective resistance including inductive/capacitive properties."
+Data attrib- ute Regulation refer- ence Data access and update in- terval Definition/Understanding Mandatory battery cate- gories Unit Data type Initial internal battery cell/ module/ pack resistance Annex XIII (10) Annex IV, Part A(3) (definition of internal resistance) Annex VII, Part A(5) ("where possible, the ohmic resistance") Public The regulation provides a definition, which is not accurate in electrotechnical terms: "The opposition to the flow of current within a cell or a battery under reference conditions that is, the sum of electronic resistance and ionic resistance to the contribution to total effective resistance including induc- tive/capacitive properties."
+The definition of internal resistance could instead be based on IEV 131-12-04: "internal resistance means the absolute value of the quotient of the voltage drop between the termi- nals by the electric current increase in the battery circuit during a current pulse".
+Comment: Further information on evaluation details required.
 Comment: Measurement of internal resistance on battery cell, module and pack level as pre-use data attribute.
-Comment: Needed for calculating resistance increase. scope (cell and Ω S Current internal battery cell/ module/ pack resistance Annex IV, Part A(3) Annex VII, Part A(7) ("where possible, ohmic resistance") Interested persons, Upon placement on the market and change of status Definition of internal resistance see above.
+Comment: Needed for calculating resistance increase.
+Battery passport scope (cell and pack level) Voluntary: mod- ule level Ω S Current inter- nal battery cell/ module/ pack re- sistance Annex IV, Part A(3) Annex VII, Part A(5) ("where possible, the ohmic resistance") gitimate interest, Upon placement Definition of internal resistance see above.
 Comment: Measurement of internal resistance on battery cell, module and pack level during the use phase.
 Comment: Needed for calculating resistance increase.
-Battery passport scope (pack level) Voluntary: cell and model level Ω D Internal battery cell/ module/ pack resistance increase Annex IV, Part A(3) Annex VII, Part A(7) ("where possible, ohmic resistance") Interested persons, Upon placement on the market and change of status No definition provided.
+Battery passport scope (pack level) Voluntary: cell/ module level Ω D Internal bat- tery cell/ module/ pack resistance in- crease Annex IV, Part A(3) Annex VII, Part A(5) ("where possible, the ohmic resistance") No definition provided.
 Comment: Increase of internal resistance in % as calculated from current and initial values.
-Battery passport scope (pack level) Voluntary: cell and model level % D
+Battery passport scope (pack level) Voluntary: cell module level % D

-90 Access is derived from the respective wording of the Battery Regulation or categorised analogously to similar parameters, if added by the consortium.
+&lt;sup>94 Access is derived from the respective wording of the Battery Regulation or categorised analogously to similar parameters, if added by the consortium.

-91 In this column, Terms in quotation marks originate from the Battery Regulation.
+&lt;sup>95 In this column, Terms in quotation marks originate from the Battery Regulation.
 See column "Regulation reference" for origin within the regulation.

-92 Battery passport scope: Industrial (> 2 kWh), LMT and EV batteries; SBESS: Stationary battery energy storage systems.
+&lt;sup>96 Battery passport scope: Industrial (> 2 kWh), LMT and EV batteries; SBESS: Stationary battery energy storage systems.

-94 For this and the following data attributes Cell/Module/Pack values will be separate.
+&lt;sup>98 For this and the following data attributes Cell/Module/Pack values will be separate.
 Not discerned here to avoid repetition.

-Internal resistance is specified as a pre-use model-specific data attribute on both the battery pack level and - as the only data attribute in the battery passport - on the battery cell level (Annex XIII, (1q)).
+Internal resistance is specified as a pre-use model-specific data attribute on both the battery pack level and - as the only data attribute in the battery passport - on the battery cell level (Annex XIII, (10)).
 The consortium recommends to voluntarily provide the internal resistance on module level, if applicable, to provide a full picture of resistance in a battery.
-In addition, the internal resistance increase in % is mentioned as a data attribute for individual batteries (Annex IV, Part A(3)) and thus requires the measurement of current internal resistance during the use phase, which must be made available upon change of battery status, i.e. an infrequent update interval for the measurement of internal resistance increase.
+In addition, the internal resistance increase in % is mentioned as a data attribute for individual batteries (Annex IV, Part A(3)) and thus requires the measurement of current internal resistance during the use phase, which must be made available upon change of battery status, i.e., an infrequent update interval for the measurement of internal resistance increase.